California state-funded travel ban: History

 The law was designed to target states that passed laws deemed anti-LGBTQ, such as regulating bathroom access, with an economic boycott.
 Evan Low authored the bill, with Toni Atkins being the primary sponsor.

 In 2016, the state of California began restricting travel to states with anti-LGBTQ+ laws after North Carolina passed the bathroom bill, a state statute preventing transgender people from using restrooms and other public facilities that matched their gender identities.
 In July 2022, Rob Bonta, the California Attorney General, announced that California would add more states to the restricted travel ban as a result of recently passed anti-LGBTQ+ laws in those states, leaving the count at 26 banned states.

 After the legislative passage of AB 1887, politicians from California continued to travel to banned states using campaign funds instead of state funds.
 Sports teams from state colleges and universities have had to find private sponsors to fund travel to banned states where they compete.
 Attendees of conferences have been affected.
 In 2022, four states were added to the ban: Utah, Indiana, Louisiana, and Arizona.

 Repeal

 Toni Atkins proposed a repeal of the bill in March 2023.
 It was replaced in September 2023 with new legislation, the Senate Bill 447 (SB 447 or BRIDGE Project) signed into law, promoting inclusion with an advertising campaign.
 SB 447 was nicknamed BRIDGE Project as an acronym for "Building and Reinforcing Inclusive, Diverse, Gender-Supportive Equality".

-In September 2023, a bill passed both houses (Assembly vote 64-12 and Senate vote 31-6) of the California Legislature that formally repeals the 7 year old travel-ban legislation.
+In September 2023, a bill passed both houses (with an assembly vote of 64 to 12 and a senate vote of 31 to 6) of the California Legislature that formally repealed the seven-year-old travel-ban legislation.
 The Governor of California, Gavin Newsom, signed the bill on September 13, 2023.

 List of states banned

-In July 2022, California had banned state-funded and state-sponsored travel to:
+By July 2023, California had banned state-funded and state-sponsored travel to the following 26 U.S. states: